Background

 Custom Layered Plasters and Faux Finishes

 Up until the Spring of 2021, I had been represented by three different galleries in South Carolina.
-After the transformative time of the 2020 pandemic, I decided to pull work back to the studio.
-All that time of forced introspection might birth something new, a chance to begin once again.
+After the transformative year of 2020, I decided to pull work back into the studio.
+Given half a chance, the year of forced introspection might birth something new.